 Bloom Time: Mid to late summer

 Mentha x piperita is a hybrid mint, a cross between Water Mint and Spearmint.
 It is a herbaceous rhizomatous perennial plant, up to 35 inches (90 cm) with smooth stems and dark green leaves with reddish veins and with an acute apex and coarsely toothed margins, up to 3.5 inches (9 cm) long and up to 1.57 inches (4 cm) wide.
-The purple flowers are up to 0.31 inch (8 mm) long and up to 0.2 inch (5 mm) in diameter.
+The purple flowers are up to 0.31 inch (8 mm) long and up to 0.2 inches (5 mm) in diameter.
 Flowering is from mid to late summer.

 How to Grow and Care

 Mint is one of the few culinary herbs that grows well in shady areas, although it can handle full sun if kept watered.

 Cuttings of Mint will root easily in soil or water and mature plants can be divided and transplanted.
 However, you can start new plants from seed.
 Sow outdoors in late spring or start seed indoors about 8 to 10 weeks before the last frost.
 Keep soil moist until seed germinates.